hotchlck/bambangshop-receiver/README.md

 2. The lazy_static feature allows the creation of variables that function as singletons (there is only one instance of that class/struct in the program).
 This is different from Java, where static variables can be changed.
 By using lazy_static, the variable is initialized once and remains unchanged (immutable) throughout the program’s execution, helping to maintain thread safety during concurrent operations.

 #### Reflection Subscriber-2
+1. I explored the src/lib.rs file which is a default file in a Rust project.
+This file is used to define modules and their settings.
+Generally, lib.rs manages configurations, handles errors, and forms a web application with Rust using the appropriate crates and patterns.

+2. The implementation of the Observer design system simplifies the addition of features (such as subscriptions).
+Each customer can independently subscribe to receive notifications.
+The design system assists us in designing and modeling, as well as accelerating the development process.
+The design system also combines the understanding and intuition of developers regarding the structure of code writing.

+3. Indeed, the generation of synthetic test data is highly beneficial, particularly when there’s a desire to avoid the hardcoding of placeholder data.
+It provides an opportunity to evaluate the robustness of the implementation.
+Furthermore, it allows for the execution of tests to ascertain if the use case aligns with the intended design.